2025 Pourover recipe (6 pulses)

 1st pour (the bloom)

 - Set everything on your scale, and tare.
-Start your timer, and begin pouring 50g of water into the dripper, starting from the center, moving to the outside, and then back towards the center to finish.
-This 50g should be slightly aggressive and quick, finishing around 10-12 seconds.
-The goal here is just to sufficiently saturate the grounds, so give the dripper a few swirls to saturate as needed.
+Start your timer, and begin pouring 40g of water into the dripper, starting from the center, moving to the outside, and then back towards the center to finish.
+This 40g should be aggressive enough to thoroughly disturb the coffee bed and quick, finishing around 10-12 seconds.
+The goal here is just to sufficiently saturate the grounds.
 Wait until your scale hits 0:30 to start the second pour.

 - 45~60s bloom depending on the gassiness